 If you need travel assistance due to a learning difficulty or disability a different scheme applies.

-Please note: if you do want to apply for support under the Staffordshire travel scheme please return your application form by 1 August of the year before you start in year 12.
+Please note: if you do want to apply for support under the Staffordshire travel scheme please return your application form by 1 August of the year before you start in year 12 or above.
 This is so arrangements will be in place for the beginning of the autumn term.